Gespinha/grunt-indentator/README.md

 # grunt-indentator

-> A Grunt task to beautify and convert the syntax format on your CSS, SASS and SCSS files.
+> A Grunt task to convert the indentation on files.

 (under pre-stable testing)